xyddxy/Phylogenomics_of_Palaeoptera/README.md

 Appendix F.pdf: All 18 phylogenetic trees.

+Appendix G.zip: All treefiles of phylogenetic trees under '--bnni' and '--run10' parameters with ML analyese using IQ-TREE.

-Appendix G.pdf: All three independent runs of divergence-time trees.
+Appendix H.pdf: All three independent runs of divergence-time trees.

 treefile.zip: All 21 treefiles of phylogenetic trees and MCMCTrees.

-treefile-bnni_run10.zip: All treefiles of phylogenetic trees under '--bnni' and '--run10' parameters with ML analyese using IQ-TREE.

 ## Contact